DefTruth/lite.ai.toolkit/README.md

 ## Citations.

-If you use library in your project, please, cite it as follows.
+If you use this library in your project, please, cite it as follows.
 ```
 @misc{Lite.AI,
   title={Lite.AI}: A simple and user friendly C++ library of awesome AI models.},